 The two major forms of diabetes are type 1 (previously called insulin-dependent diabetes mellitus, IDDM, or juvenile-onset diabetes) and type 2 (previously called noninsulin-dependent diabetes mellitus, NIDDM, or adult-onset diabetes).

-- During and immediately after a meal the process of digestion breaks down carbohydrates into sugar molecules (including glucose) and proteins into
+- During and immediately after a meal, the process of digestion breaks down carbohydrates into sugar molecules (including glucose) and proteins into amino acids.

 - Right after the meal, glucose and amino acids are absorbed directly into the bloodstream, and blood glucose levels rise sharply.

 - The rise in blood glucose levels signals important cells in the pancreas, called beta cells, to secrete insulin, which pours into the bloodstream.
 Within 10 minutes after a meal, insulin rises to its peak level.